Bar Preparation

 Florida

-Florida does not allow foreign applicants to sit for the bar exam with only an LL.M. degree.
-Only graduates of a three-year ABA approved American J.D. program are eligible for Bar Admission in Florida.
-Some foreign lawyers do get certified under a special Foreign Legal Consultancy (FLC) rule, which only allows them to counsel clients on the laws of their country of origin (and prior bar admission).
-The FLC rule does not seem to lead to broad job opportunities in Florida.
-So, if a foreign lawyer’s long-term goal is to practice law in Florida, he or she should consider Miami Law’s J.D. program.
+Additionally, some foreign-trained lawyers become certified under a special Foreign Legal Consultancy (FLC) rule, which only allows them to counsel clients on the laws of their country of origin (and prior bar admission).
+However, the FLC rule does not seem to lead to broad job opportunities in Florida.
+If a foreign lawyer’s long-term goal is to practice law in Florida, he or she should consider Miami Law’s J.D. or LL.M. programs.
 If interested, please visit the joint J.D./LL.M. page.

 Other States